sejal-jagtap/de_sql_guidebook/README.md

 **WHERE, ORDER BY Command**

 Explanation:
-This query filters the papers table for those marked “Under Review” and joins with author and institution details.
+Filters papers with a status of “Under Review,” while joining author and institution data for complete context.

+✅ Note: Ensure consistent casing (e.g., ‘Under Review’ vs ‘under review’) since SQL is case-sensitive in some databases.

 ```sql
 SELECT p.title, a.full_name AS author,p.paper_status, i.name AS institution